sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 **TL;DR**: This paper proposes *Chlorophyll*, the first synthesis-aided programming model and compiler for the low-power spatial architecture *GreenArray GA144*.
 It decomposes a complex compilation program into smaller synthesis subprograms -- partitioning, layout, code separation, and code generation.
 Experimental results show that Chlorophyll can significantly reduce the programming burden and achieve good performance for several benchmarks.

+The code of Chlorophyll is available on [GitHub](https://github.com/mangpo/chlorophyll).

 ## Background

 In this section, I will firstly introduce the background of the program synthesis and spatial architecture.